bondjimbond/islandora_metadata_extras/README.md

 ## Introduction

 Utility module that provides options for modifying how metadata is displayed and generated.
 Currently, the following options are available:

 * Object metadata display
   * Hide metadata fields that contain no content.
+  * Convert dates in yyyy-mm-dd format into human-readable equivalents like "September 24, 1968".
 * Metadata display
   * Replace collection PID with collection label in search results.
 See "Configuration," below for more details.
 * Metadata generation